arivictor/arivictor.github.io/_posts/2025-08-28-five-days-of-solitude-day-1.md

         )
 ```

-Problems:

-1. Domain logic lives with formatting and file IO.
-2. Any change to output format or storage touches the same class.
-3. Hard to test in isolation.
+Here, one class changes if:

+* Domain rules change
+* Report layout changes
+* File storage changes

+Three reasons.
+Too many.

-## SRP refactor
+### SRP refactor

 Split by reason to change.

-* Domain
-* Presentation
-* Persistence
+* Domain: the data and rules.
+* Presentation: how it looks.
+* Persistence: where it goes.

 ```python
 from dataclasses import dataclass